 - Do Not Track.
 Some browsers include a “Do Not Track” (DNT) setting that can send a signal to the websites you visit indicating you do not wish to be tracked.
 Unlike the GPC described above, there is not a common understanding of how to interpret the DNT signal; therefore, our websites do not respond to browser DNT signals.
 Instead, you can use the range of other tools to control data collection and use, including the GPC, cookie controls, and advertising controls described above.

 If you would like to appeal a Gradient Learning decision with respect to a request to exercise any of your rights, please email us at firstname.lastname@example.org and explain the basis for your appeal.

 Gradient Learning will not discriminate against you in any manner for exercising any of the above rights with respect to your personal information.

 10. Additional Information for California Residents

 While the CCPA does not apply to nonprofit organizations like Gradient Learning, we take privacy seriously and have chosen to inform our practices with the CCPA.
 Specifically, this means the below.

-The CCPA gives consumers who are residents of California the right to request the following information about the personal information that we’ve collected in the past 12 months:
+In addition to the rights listed in Section 9, California residents have the additional “right to know.”
+This right allows you to request the following information about the personal information that we’ve collected about you in the past 12 months:

-California residents have the right to request information about the personal data we collect.
+Consumers have the right to request information about the personal information we collect.
 Requests should be sent to email@example.com.